 20. Ride on a steam train

 Take a ride on board a stream train on the Gloucestershire–Warwickshire Steam Railway this summer.
 This volunteer-run heritage railway travels through stunning Cotswold scenery between Cheltenham Racecourse and Broadway.
-Get a Day Rover ticket to travel on the line all day, or join in their summer special events like the Ale & Steam event (16–17 June), fish and chips on the Cheltenham Fryer (5 and 19 August), or Teddy Bear Thursdays (3, 10 and 17 August).
+Get a Day Rover ticket to travel on the line all day, or join in their summer special events like the Real Ale Festival (14–16 June), Teddy Bear Thursdays (25 July, 1 and 8 August), and regular fish and chip suppers on board the Cheltenham Fryer.

 21. Explore a historic house and garden